The Role of Symmetry in Optimizing Overparameterized Networks: Characterizing Overparameterization Symmetries

 \subsection{General Activations: Post-Activation Splitting}

 In the case of an arbitrary activation $\sigma$, the matrices $M$ become much more restricted since one cannot arbitrarily mix hidden units while preserving $f_\theta(x)$ for all $x$.
-Since we make \textit{no assumptions} about $\sigma$, the only function-preserving operations are to (1) \textit{copy} the input and split the outgoing weights: duplicating a neuron with inputs $\vw$ and outputs $\va$ into neurons $(\vw, \vw)$ with outputs $(\va', \va'')$ satisfying $a_i' + a_i'' = a_i$; or (2) add \textit{0-type} neurons whose output weights sum to $\vec{0}$.
-The second transformation is discussed in Appendix~\ref{app:zero_type}.
+Since we make \textit{no assumptions} about $\sigma$, the only function-preserving operations are: \begin{enumerate} \item \textit{Copy} the input and split the outgoing weights: duplicating a neuron with inputs $\vw$ and outputs $\va$ into neurons $(\vw, \vw)$ with outputs $(\va', \va'')$ satisfying $a_i' + a_i'' = a_i$. \item Add \textit{0-type} neurons with arbitrary inputs and output weights summing to $\vec{0}$ (Appendix~\ref{app:zero_type}). \end{enumerate}

 We characterize this through a class of \textit{duplication matrices}.
 Here, we allow expansion by a matrix $M \in \R^{r \times n}$ for $r > n$. $M$ is a duplication matrix and repeats rows $\vec{e}_i$ of $I_n$ with multiplicity $m_i$: